 5G in the Industrial IoT

 As discussed, URLLC is a milestone that has been facilitated by the advent of 5G.
-However, the former can only be enhanced if the latter sees both the “evolutionary and revolutionary” improvements that SNU and Samsung have stressed the need for.
+However, the former can only be enhanced if the latter sees both the “evolutionary and revolutionary” improvements that SNU and Samsung stressed the need for in their above quote.

 Here are just some of the key words of advice for the future of 5G management from expert organisations (sources include Korea University and the IEEE):